Living with Lung Cancer: Getting and Giving Support

 Emotional support matters too:

-Use apps like Lotsa Helping Hands, CaringBridge, or SignUpGenius to organise volunteers, schedule tasks, and keep everyone updated without repeating yourself.
-You can also create a simple shared calendar or WhatsApp group to coordinate support.
+🧩 Tools like Lotsa Helping Hands, CaringBridge, or SignUpGenius can help share the load, organise volunteers, and keep everyone updated.
+Even a shared calendar or WhatsApp group can help avoid burnout and make support more coordinated.

 Coordinating your care team

-Bring someone to appointments to take notes — it's hard to remember everything when you're stressed
+Bring someone to appointments to take notes.
+It’s easy to miss details when you’re under pressure

-Ask questions until you understand — there are no "stupid" questions
+Ask questions until things are clear.
+There are no silly questions

-Request copies of all test results for your records
+Request copies of all test results so you have them to hand